wassemgtk/vibesdk-aa-production/README.md

-# 🧡 Cloudflare Vibe SDK
+# Writer-AA-Builder

-> **An open source full-stack AI webapp generator** – Deploy your own instance of Cloudflare VibeSDK, an AI vibe coding platform that you can run and customize yourself.
+> **An open source full-stack AI webapp generator** – Deploy your own instance of Writer-AA-Builder, an AI coding platform that you can run and customize yourself.

 <div align="center">